 Anyway, no matter how you decide to finance your home improvement plans, if you are looking to create a calming zen space in your home, keep reading for some great tips.

 Utilize Natural Lighting

 One of the first things you should focus on when creating a relaxing environment is the lighting.
 You shouldn’t have harsh fluorescent lighting in your zen space — this lighting can keep you feeling restless and even give you a headache.
 Instead, opt for natural and soft lighting.
 If you’re focusing on one room, choose a room that has windows that can let natural lighting in.
+A good way to acheive this would be to build a conservatory onto your home so that you have light coming in from every angle, creating a calm and soothing space.
+Companies like All Seasons Roof can help to create a fantastic conservatory space, by using top quality panels to create a sturdy and well-insulated space so that you can enjoy it from summer right through to winter.
+If you’re renovating your bathroom, perhaps consider glass shower doors rather than a curtain to let the light flow around the room, rather than be blocked with a harsh curtain.
 For other sources of soft light, mix a variety of floor lamps and wall-mounted light fixtures to give yourself the ability to control the lighting in the room.
 With soft, natural light, you’ll be able to relax easily.
 Furthermore, you should consider moving any electronics, including your phone, out of your new space.
 Blue light emitted by electronics can not only be harmful to your eyes, but it can cause difficulty focusing and sleeping as well.

 Get Rid of Clutter